 This post may contain affiliate links.

-What can you do to entertain your kiddos on a hot spring or summer afternoon?
+What can you do to entertain your kiddos on a hot summer afternoon?
 Try one or more of these ideas for an afternoon of outdoor water play for kids.

 Outdoor Water Play for Kids